l-adic/snarkl/tutorial/composite-test/Main.md

    return $ verifyFactors a b n
 ```

-## Run The program

-We can run the program by supplying the public and private input:
+We can run the program by supplying the public and private inputs:

 ```haskell
 runCompositeTest ::